unomaas/the-one-sdk/pull_request_template.md

 8 - Anything else we should keep in mind when we evaluate the project?
 I actually had a blast doing this, thank you for the opportunity!
-I really enjoy making agnostic tooling and considering every possible use case.
+I really enjoy making agnostic tooling and considering every possible use case; which is why I created methods for all API endpoints, and not just the two in the instructions.
 I hope you enjoy reviewing my work as much as I enjoyed making it.
 Cheers!